I Ketut Wiana

-I Ketut Wiana (14 September 1945 – 19 April 2023) was an Indonesian Hindu scholar.
-He was one of the foremost authorities on Agama Hindu Dharma.
+Dr. I Ketut Wiana (14 September 1945 – 19 April 2023) was an Indonesian Hindu scholar, widely regarded as one of the leading authorities on Agama Hindu Dharma, the officially recognized form of Hinduism in Indonesia.

-Wiana died in Denpasar on 19 April 2023, at the age of 77.
+Wiana died in Denpasar on 19 April 2023, at the age of 77 following long-term illness.

-Judgements
+Career

+In his active career, Wiana was a writer for Bali Post's Hindu Religion column, and also for several magazines on issues relating to Hinduism.
+He wrote several books on Hinduism and was once a lecturer at the Denpasar State Hindu Dharma Institute.
+He frequently gave lectures on Hinduism, and made regular appearances on radio and television programs.
+Wiana served as the vice-secretary general at the Parisadha Hindu Dharma Indonesia.

+Advocacy

 Wiana urged Balinese to not sacrifice turtles in puja and to follow Indonesian regulations on protecting the Sea Turtles, citing the Vedas.